 3. Utilizing reverse-image searches

-Since AI images might not have any exact matches online, reverse-image search engines can help identify them.
+Since AI images like those generated by Bing Image Creator might not have any exact matches online, reverse-image search engines can help identify them.
 You can determine if a picture is unique or has been used previously by performing a reverse-image search.

 By searching for the original form of a picture, this method can assist in revealing instances in which the image has been altered.
 You can perform a reverse image search by simply uploading a photo or typing the link into a search engine.
 This method is not foolproof but has the potential to be an invaluable asset in the identification of manipulated images.

 While these techniques can be helpful, you shouldn’t use them in isolation to verify images.
 It’s also important to use other methods, such as seeking the opinion of specialists and comparing the findings of different sources.